Is the spirit of the Bible anti-intellectual?

 Faced with this oddity, we are left to wonder: What is so dangerous about knowledge?

 In my last posting, I suggest that when Adam and Eve grasp at this fruit, they are seeking to gain omniscience.
 Once they know everything, they can be truly independent.
 They will be masters of their own lives.
-God be pushed to the fringes of life.
+God will be pushed to the fringes of life.
 He becomes a needless hypothesis.

 This, I think, carries us to the heart of the author’s concern.
 The grasping for omniscience is a delusional act.
 Human beings are not gods.
 Instead the grasping for omniscience severs their relationship of trust in God.
 It cuts the spiritual artery of life.